Britain's smart grid

 Smart meters will change the relationship between us as customers and our energy suppliers.
 Understanding what we're spending on energy means comparing energy tariffs will be easy.
 Switching suppliers will be easier, faster and more transparent for all.

-Smart meters can accurately measure real time use of electricity, which means energy suppliers will also be able to identify more off-peak time periods and offer more tariffs that include cheaper pricing.
+Smart meters can accurately measure near real time use of electricity, which means energy suppliers will also be able to identify more off-peak time periods and offer more tariffs that include cheaper pricing.
+As with any tariff, it will always be the customer's choice whether or not to sign up to a 'time of use' tariff.